alityarar/alityarar/README.md

-+2 years of experience in IT companies.
++3 years of experience in IT companies.
 Advanced level of hardware, entry-level information about accounting programs.
 Intermediate to advanced knowledge of Adobe Photoshop CC/Premier Pro/ Lightroom

+InteliJ, Java, TestNG, Junit, Selenium, Cucumber, Jira,Jenkins

 Languages that I can speak fluently
 -Turkish